Letter From Director

 In May 2015, we graduated 19 Film and Media Studies Minors.
 Currently, we have 18 seniors and 18 juniors enrolled in the Program.
 These students were selected via a rigorous selection process.

 In spring 2015, we inaugurated “Long Story Shorts,” our first academically-framed Georgetown University Student Film Festival.
 The festival is dedicated to showcasing excellence in short form cinema, produced by students and emerging professional mediamakers.
 Led by Professor Sky Sitney, our students solicited short film submissions from around the world (more than 1500 submissions in total).
 The students reviewed the submissions, curated a festival program, and promoted and produced a professionally-conceived film festival (a first for the University).
-Please find more information at this link: http://www.gufilmfestival.com.
+View more information.

 In addition, we hosted three Master Classes as opportunities for our students to explore questions of media and social justice and media industry studies with special guest experts.
 In September, we hosted a screening and discussion of the documentary film Gideon’s Army (2013) with award-winning filmmaker and Georgetown alumna Dawn Porter (L’93).
 Porter’s film explores the American criminal justice system with special focus on the vital role of public defenders.